microcks/microcks.io/content/news/_index.md

 [Look at the History for older release notes](./history)

 ### Microcks extensions

+#### microcks github actions 1.2 on 7 Apr 2022

+[Test Action](https://github.com/microcks/test-github-action) and [Import Action](https://github.com/microcks/import-github-action) have been upgraded to `microcks-cli v0.5.1`.

+#### microcks-cli 0.5.1 on 6 Apr 2022

+Have a look at [GitHub milestone](https://github.com/microcks/microcks-cli/milestone/5?closed=1) for the list of enhancement and issues.

 #### microcks github actions 1.1 on 3 Jan 2022